 The Restore project offers befriending and social activities for refugees and also helps equip them for work.
 It assists in raising awareness of their needs in the West Midlands, and also offers prayer for them and their families, some of whom are still in war zones.

-Rev'd Dr Israel Selvanayagam, Evesham’s new Methodist minister who has recently arrived from India, said he was delighted to find the church’s young people engaged in such positive activity, and looks forward to similar events in the future.
+Rev'd Dr Israel Selvanayagam, Evesham’s new Methodist minister who has arrived from India in September 2016, said he was delighted to find the church’s young people engaged in such positive activity, and looks forward to similar events in the future.

 Rev’d David Haslam